Get the inside scoop with local tips

 The National Aquarium is an easy half-mile stroll away.
 Just walk south two blocks, turn left on East Pratt Street, and continue 4 blocks along the harbor.
 The aquarium will be on your right.

-The Baltimore Museum of Art presents an internally renowned collection of prints, drawings, and photographs as well as the Cone Collection of modern art, featuring works by Matisse, Picasso, Pissarro, Courbet, and Degas.
-The exceptional American Visionary Art Museum will blow your mind with outsider art (bonus: their café, Encantada, serves inspired, seasonal fare that leans vegetarian).
+The Baltimore Museum of Art presents an internationally renowned collection of prints, drawings, and photographs as well as the Cone Collection of modern art, featuring works by Matisse, Picasso, Pissarro, Courbet, and Degas.
+The exceptional American Visionary Art Museum will blow your mind with outsider art.
 A visit to the B&O Railroad Museum, a family favorite, is the perfect complement to your stay here at our hotel, housed in the former B&O Railroad headquarters.

 Just 5 blocks from our hotel, Power Plant Live! is a hub of nightlife and entertainment, including live music, dancing, games, and sports viewing.
 The Prime Rib (a mile away) is a sophisticated and romantic spot where you can enjoy the piano bar while indulging in an excellent steak.
 For a more casual night out, head to Fells Point where you’ll find Cat’s Eye Pub and The Horse You Came In On Saloon, both hosting live bands seven days a week.